 Chef Tips and Tricks:

-- I was being a little lazy, but you can hurry the tomatoes along by cutting them in half before adding to the farotto.
+- I was a little lazy, but you can hurry the tomatoes along by cutting them in half before adding them to the farotto.

-- Although you still add the broth in stages in this recipe as with a traditional risotto, you don’t need to continually stir it.
-Just add it, stir and let it simmer.
-I’ve found that when I get in a hurry and add all the broth at once, that’s when the farro wants to teach me a lesson and it doesn’t need all that liquid.
+- Although you still add the broth in stages in this recipe as with a traditional risotto, you don’t need to stir it continually.
+Just add it, stir, and let it simmer.
+I’ve found that when I get in a hurry and add all the broth at once, that’s when the farro wants to teach me a lesson, and it doesn’t need all that liquid.
 Different brands and the type of farro you’re using may cook up differently.
 See my note above in the Why This Recipe Is a Keeper section.

 Frequently Asked Questions:

 It’s always a good idea to rinse any grain before cooking it to remove any hidden debris.
 Farro, in particular, is covered with a dry powdery coating you want to rinse off.

 You absolutely can.
 Place a rimmed sheet pan in the freezer or refrigerator while making the farro risotto to chill.
 Cook the risotto to the point of adding the Parmesan cheese and fresh basil.
 Make sure the farro has not overcooked and still has some “bite” left to it.
 (The Italians call this al dente or “to the tooth.”)
 Transfer the risotto to the chilled baking sheet and let it cool to room temperature.
 Transfer it to a covered container and refrigerate it until needed.

 Transfer it back to a cooking vessel.
 Add a little broth or water to loosen it up then heat through.
 Add the Parmesan cheese and basil and serve!